 It’s also the perfect time to decide if financially supporting family members outside of children is something that you agree with.
 You should seek to understand each other’s financial boundaries when it comes to supporting others and how that will affect your relationship.

 It’s important to have goals when it comes to your finances.
 You should always have a plan for your money.
 Otherwise, you’ll find yourself wondering where your money has gone.

-Short-term financial goals are things that you want to achieve within the next 2 years.
-It can be anything from saving for a vacation to starting an investment account.
+Short-term savings goals and financial goals are things that you want to achieve within the next 2 years.
+It can be anything from saving for a vacation budget to starting an investment account.
 Knowing your partner’s goals shows you where they’re headed and, ultimately, what they are working towards.

 Everyone’s goals are different, so it’s not about whether they have the “right” goals.
 It’s about understanding their aspirations and how you can support them.

 In addition to understanding your partner’s short-term financial goals, you should also inquire about their long-term financial goals.

 Goals that take a long time are things that you plan to accomplish with a 5-year plan or even longer.
 It can include things like deciding to pay off debt or save, purchasing a home, or even hitting a specific savings milestone.

 Again, this question isn’t to judge what their goals are.
 Instead, use it as an opportunity to gauge if they have a plan of action.
 Also, consider how your relationship fits into these plans.

 12. What do you tend to splurge on?

 You may have a lot of curiosity about this question.
 We all have something that we tend to splurge on.
 Whether that’s food, clothes, or even the more expensive handbag brands, there’s something that we’re willing to spend more money on.
 Find out what that item is for your partner.